A structure-preserving semi-implicit four-split scheme for continuum mechanics: Numerical results

 \subsection{Solid rotor}

 The aim of this test case is to numerically verify the discrete curl-free property of our new 4-split semi-implicit finite volume scheme.
 For the setup of the test case we follow \cite{SIGPR}, solving \eqref{eqn.GPR} with $\tau_1 = 10^{20}$, but here we set $\tau_2=10^{-14}$, i.e. the strain relaxation source term is absent, while heat conduction is considered in the stiff Fourier limit.
 The computational domain is given by $\Omega = [-1,+1]^2$.
 The initial condition is $\rho = 1$, $p = 10^5$, $\mathbf{A} = \mathbf{I}$ and $\mathbf{J}=0$ and the initial velocity field is $u = -y/R$, $v = +x/R$ and $w=0$ within the circular region $r \leq R$, where $r = \left\| \mathbf{x} \right\|_2$ and $R=0.2$, while $\mathbf{v}=0$ for $r > R$.
 The remaining parameters are $\gamma = 1.4$, $c_v=1004/\gamma$, $c_s = 1.0$ and $c_h = 100$.
 With this setting we are in the low Mach regime for the acoustic Mach number $M_a$ and for the heat Mach number $M_h$.
 The test case is solved with the new structure-preserving semi-implicit 4-split finite volume scheme until a final time of $t=0.3$.
 The computational mesh uses $512 \times 512$ cells.
 In order to obtain a numerical reference solution, the same problem is solved on the same grid with the second order version of the 2-split structure-preserving scheme introduced in \cite{SIGPR}, but in the absence of heat conduction, i.e. setting $c_h=0$, since the 2-split method presented in \cite{SIGPR} is \textit{not} able to deal with low heat Mach numbers $M_h$.
 The results obtained with the new 4-split scheme are depicted in Fig. \ref{fig.solidrotor}, where the contour colors of the velocity component $u$ and the distortion field components $A_{11}$ and $A_{12}$ are shown.
 A comparison with the reference solution is provided in the 1D cut shown in the left panel of Fig. \ref{fig.solidrotor.cutcurl}, while in the right panel of Fig. \ref{fig.solidrotor.cutcurl} we show the the time series of the curl errors of $\mathbf{A}$ and $\mathbf{J}$ in the $L^\infty$ norm.
 One can observe a good agreement with the reference solution and that the new structure-preserving semi-implicit 4-split scheme presented in this paper produces curl errors that remain at the order of machine precision, as expected.
+A standard MUSCL-Hancock scheme produces instead larger curl errors that are of the order of the mesh spacing, see \cite{SIGPR} for comparison.
+In Figure \ref{fig.solidrotor.energies} we report the temporal evolution of mass, $x$-momentum, entropy and of the kinetic energy as well as of the energy stored in the deformation of the solid.
+For this smooth problem, entropy is preserved, as expected.